MicrosoftDocs/power-platform/power-virtual-agents/guidance/defining-chatbot-topics.md

 Power Virtual Agents limits a chatbot to 1,000 topics.

-If you have large numbers of FAQs or KBs, you can avoid creating one topic for each question and answer pair by offloading them outside of Power Virtual Agents topics, while offering a single user experience in Power Virtual Agents by [using the Fallback topic](./fallback-topic.md).
+If you have large numbers of FAQs or knowledgebases, you can avoid creating one topic for each question and answer pair by offloading them outside of Power Virtual Agents topics, while offering a single user experience in Power Virtual Agents by [using the Fallback topic](./fallback-topic.md).

 > [!TIP]
 > [Question answering in Azure Cognitive Service for Language](/azure/cognitive-services/language-service/question-answering/overview) provides cloud-based NLP that allows you to create a natural conversational layer over your data.
 It is used to find the most appropriate answer for any input from your custom KB of information.